The French Ombudsman has expressed concern at the difficulties being encountered by EEA residents in obtaining health cover in France.

-Whilst the UK remains in the EU that does not present a problem of entry to France, due to the lack of border controls, but it can be an issue when making an application to join the health system.
+Whilst the UK remains in the EU that does not present a problem of entry to France, due to the lack of border controls or the need for a visa, but it can be an issue when making an application to join the health system.

 This is particularly the case for early retirees in France, as under French law they cannot obtain access to the health system under 5-years legal residence.
 Those in work or pensioners with an S1 have an automatic entitlement to health cover.

 This restrictive policy, introduced in 2011, is one that has been contested by the European Commission, and on which France has had to row back in order to meet their objections.